+Today’s employers want to hire workers who have skills and experience in addition to the knowledge gained in the classroom.
 Experiential education is a great way to further develop and broaden your education.
 Practicums and internships can help you build a strong professional network, putting your knowledge base into action, developing a strong work ethic, and honing your transferable soft skills.

-A practicum is an experiential education opportunity with an employer that is secured through NYIT.
+A practicum is an experiential education opportunity that counts as one of your electives.

 - You must pay for the practicum as you would for a course.